-Standing Order 5: Ordinary Meetings

-Standing Order 7: Minutes

-Standing Order 12: Motions that may be moved without notice Standing Order 14: Rules of Debate (except motions put in writing, standing to speak and only speaking once)

-Standing Order 15: Reconsideration of Previous Resolutions

-(amended from 6 to 3 months)

-Standing Order 16: Members' Interests in Contracts and Other
+Standing Order 5: Standing Order 7: Ordinary Meetings Minutes Standing Order 12: Motions that may be moved without notice Standing Order 14: Rules of Debate (except motions put in writing, standing to speak and only speaking once) Standing Order 15: Reconsideration of Previous Resolutions (amended from 6 to 3 months) Standing Order 16: Members' Interests in Contracts and Other Matters Standing Order 18: Standing Order 19: Signature of Documents Inspection of Documents

-Matters

-Standing Order 18: Signature of Documents Standing Order 19: Inspection of Documents

-29.3 The Statutory Powers of the Chairman of the Council to summon a meeting of the Council will apply to meetings of Committees and the Chairman of each Committee and Sub-Committee will also have the power to summon a meeting of the Committee or Sub-Committee and must do so on a requisition in writing of one quarter (or where the membership is not a multiple of four the whole number next above one quarter) of the Committee Membership which will be delivered to the office of the Director for Corporate Services.
+29.3 The Statutory Powers of the Chairman of the Council to summon a meeting of the Council will apply to meetings of Committees and the Chairman of each Committee and Sub-Committee will also have the power to summon a meeting of the Committee or Sub-Committee and must do so on a requisition in writing of one quarter (or where the membership is not a multiple of four the whole number next above one quarter) of the Committee Membership which will be delivered to the office of the Deputy Chief Executive and Director for Corporate Services.

-- 29.4 The Director for Corporate Services will, following consultation, draw up a programme for meetings of the Council's Committees and give notice of all meetings of Committees and Sub-Committees which, unless otherwise specified will take place in County Buildings, Stafford. - 29.5 The Director for Corporate Services is authorised to cancel a meeting where the agenda has already been issued if it is considered expedient to do so.
-Before exercising this authority, the Director for Corporate Services will consult with the appropriate Chairman.
+- 29.4 The Deputy Chief Executive and Director for Corporate Services will, following consultation, draw up a programme for meetings of the Council's Committees and give notice of all meetings of Committees and Sub-Committees which, unless otherwise specified will take place in County Buildings, Stafford. - 29.5 The Deputy Chief Executive and Director for Corporate Services is authorised to cancel a meeting where the agenda has already been issued if it is considered expedient to do so.
+Before exercising this authority, the Deputy Chief Executive and Director for Corporate Services will consult with the appropriate Chairman.
 Any outstanding business will be held over to the next scheduled meeting or on a date to be arranged.